Who Is At Fault in a Rear End Accident?

 A concussion is a common accident injury because of the sudden jolting of a rear-end accident.
 If you have suffered trauma, such as a concussion, due to a rear-end accident, documenting the injury is crucial.
 Medical records and expert testimony can be critical to proving the case.

-Car Insurance Form
+A Car Insurance Coverage Document

 What To Do After a Rear-End Accident